Prenuptial Agreement

 • Can a prenuptial agreement be modified during the marriage?

-Yes, a prenuptial agreement can be modified or amended after marriage if both parties agree.
-Changes to circumstances like the birth of children, inheritance, or new business ventures may prompt a couple to revise their prenup to reflect these developments.
+A prenuptial agreement can be modified or amended after marriage if both parties agree.
+Changes such as the birth of children, receiving an inheritance, or acquiring new business interests often prompt couples to update their agreement.

 Don’t wait to secure your peace of mind.
 Contact us now at (916) 512-8944 to discuss your prenuptial agreement needs.